mendung-10-6/ctf-writeups/redpwnctf-2020/web.md

 flag = `flag{n0_m0r3_gu3551ng}`

-For a record, after looking at other people's writeup i just surprised that i can use XMLHttpRequest instead of doing this stupid iframe things :(
+For a record, after looking at other people's writeup I just surprised that I can use XMLHttpRequest instead of doing this stupid iframe things :(